aio-libs-abandoned/aioes/docs/reference.rst

          `<http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/indices-get-mapping.html>`_

-   .. method:: delete_mapping(index, doc_type, params=None)
+   .. method:: delete_mapping(index, doc_type, *, \
+                              master_timeout=default)

       A :ref:`coroutine <coroutine>` that deletes a mapping (type) along with its data

+      :param index: A comma-separated list of index names (supports wildcard);
+            use `_all` for all indices
-      :param index: A comma-separated list of index names the alias should point to (supports wildcards); use `_all` to perform the operation on all indices.
+      :param doc_type: A comma-separated list of document types to delete (supports wildcards); use `_all` to delete all document types in the specified indices.
-      :param doc_type: The name of the document type
+      :param master_timeout: Specify timeout for connection to master

       :returns: resulting JSON